topkecleon/telegram-bot-bash/README.txt

 * bashbot will run everywhere where bash is availible, from ebedded linux to mainframe
-* easy to integrate with other shell/bashscripts for system admins to send status updates
+* easy to integrate with other shell script, e.g. for sending system message / health status
-* no need to install or learn a new programming language, library or framwework
+* no need to install or learn a new programming language, library or framework
 * no database, not event driven, not OO ...

-*
+@Gnadelwartz

 That's it!
 ~~~~~~~~~~